energietransitie/needforheat-generic-firmware/lib/presence_detection/README.md

 To-do:
 * repair bug that causes false positives for presence detection of some devices (notably the first device in the list);
-* provisioning of the account-specific list of static Bluetooth addresses during device preparation phase in the lab via a file on non-volatile device storage (most likely, SPIFFS);
+* provisioning of the account-specific list of static Bluetooth addresses during device preparation phase in the lab via a file on non-volatile device storage (most likely, SPIFFS), which is read by the firware at startup;
 * provisioning of the account-specific list of static Bluetooth addresses during device provisioning phase in the home via an API-call.

 ## Status
-Project is: _in progress_?
+Project is: _in progress_

 ## License
 See [Twomes measurment devices](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/README.md#license).